Modern Foreign Languages

 At Queen’s Park, we understand that happiness is linked to personal growth, health and development.
 We ensure our children are happy, healthy individuals.
 Languages are delivered in a positive atmosphere where children are encouraged to ‘have a go’.
 Mindfulness sessions are also delivered through the resources provided by Primary Languages Network.
 As global citizens our children show tolerance and respect for other cultures and embrace EAL pupils by learning new languages through them.
 With ‘wellbeing’ as a curriculum driver, we give children the confidence to thrive in a diverse, global society and be respectful citizens with British and Christian Values at the core.

 Through the ‘kNowledge’ curriculum driver, we encourage our children to be resourceful learners.
 It is uniquely challenging and coherent to our children.
 The knowledge imparted in MFL is crafted by our curriculum leader and MFL subject leader to ensure that all pupils achieve secure substantive and disciplinary knowledge in French.
-In KS2, lessons are delivered by a French specialist, but all our teachers teach with the aim to ensure pupils have sufficient knowledge to progress through primary school and beyond.
+In KS2, lessons are delivered by two French specialists, but all our teachers teach with the aim to ensure pupils have sufficient knowledge to progress through primary school and beyond.

 Being a linguist means that disciplinary and substantive knowledge complement each other harmoniously.
 Language disciplines and skills such as using a bilingual dictionary, translation strategies, pronunciation, intonation and awareness of gender and adjectival agreement are high profile within our MFL curriculum.